onqtam/headjack/docs/why/11_COLLECTIVE_INTELLIGENCE.md

 > "In individuals, insanity is rare; but in groups, parties, nations and epochs, it is the rule." - [Friedrich Nietzsche](https://www.goodreads.com/quotes/2137-in-individuals-insanity-is-rare-but-in-groups-parties-nations)

+> "The only way to test a hypothesis is to look for all the information that disagrees with it." - [Karl Popper](https://www.azquotes.com/quote/1407281)

+> "The growth of knowledge depends entirely upon disagreement." - [Karl Popper](https://www.azquotes.com/quote/1268891)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Probability & prediction
 ██████████████████████████████████████████████████████████████████